 Code for leasing business premises

-This RICS professional statement is the result of pan-industry discussion between representatives of landlords, tenants and other trade bodies.
+This RICS professional standard is the result of pan-industry discussion between representatives of landlords, tenants and other trade bodies.

 The lease code and the accompanying template heads of terms and checklist should be used as a reminder for negotiations before the grant of a new lease and at the time of any lease renewal.
 They should assist RICS members in ensuring that landlords, tenants and guarantors who they are advising have a clear understanding of the commitments that they are entering into.